- Schumacher clobbered Battiston but avoided a red card

 While the Germans celebrated, the exhausted French fell to the floor and wept.
 This was the one defeat that the great French side of the 80s would never really digest.
 "If only we had realised how good we were," Platini is quoted as saying, "we would never have lost that game".

 French flair and technique wasn't quite enough to qualify them for the Final.
-The German game, built on discipline and hard-work, had won the day.
-For the fourth time in its history, the Mannschaft now had a fifty-fifty chance of lifting the FIFA World Cup ™.
+The West German game, built on discipline and hard-work, had won the day.
+For the fourth time in its history, the Mannschaft now had a fifty-fifty chance of lifting the World Cup.